Canon 5D Mark IV vs Sony A9

-The Canon EOS 5D Mark IV and the Sony Alpha A9 are two professional cameras that were revealed to the public, respectively, in August 2016 and April 2017.
+The Canon EOS 5D Mark IV and the Sony Alpha A9 are two professional cameras that were officially introduced, respectively, in August 2016 and April 2017.
 The 5D Mark IV is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 30.1 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark IV vs Sony A9

 The physical size and weight of the Canon 5D Mark IV and the Sony A9 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is considerably smaller (30 percent) than the Canon 5D Mark IV.
 Moreover, the A9 is markedly lighter (24 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.